News from all the Summer Programs

 MSP Musical: Same Sky

 MSP students performed the original musical Same Sky in the Palmer Center on the afternoon of August 11.
 Same Sky was written and directed by Stephanie Figer.
-The music was written by Figer, TJ Liquori, and Mikey Rosenbaum, and the lyrics were written by Figer.
+The music was written by Figer, TJ Liquori, and Michael Rosenbaum, and the lyrics were written by Figer.

 Music Director: Patrick Gardner